voedger/voedger-docs/concepts/motivation/motivation.md

 ### Fault Tolerance

-- If a database node goes down, data shall NOT be lost
+- If a database node fails, data shall NOT be lost

 This requirement means that every piece of data must be stored in multiple copies, and only synchronous replication shall be used.